Deep Learning Based 3D Segmentation: A Survey: Pre-liminaries

 \subsection{Evaluation Metrics}

-Different evaluation metrics can assert the validity and superiority of segmentation methods including the execution time, memory footprint and accuracy.
-However, few authors provide detailed information about the execution time and memory footprint of their method.
+Different evaluation metrics can assert the validity and superiority of segmentation methods, including the execution time, memory footprint and accuracy.
+However, few authors provide detailed information about the execution time and memory footprint of their methods.
 This paper introduces the accuracy metrics mainly.

-For \emph{3D semantic segmentation}, mean class Accuracy (mAcc) and mean class Intersection over Union (mIoU) are the most frequently used metrics to measure the accuracy of segmentation methods.
-For the sake of explanation, we assume that there are a total of $K+1$ classes, and $p_{ij}$ is the minimum unit (e.g. pixel, voxel, mesh, point) of class $i$ implied to belong to class $j$.
-In other words, $ p_{ii}$ represents true positives, while $p_{ij}$ and $p_{ji}$ represent false positives and false negatives respectively.
+For 3D semantic segmentation, Overall Accuracy (OA), mean class Accuracy (mA) and mean class Intersection over Union (mIoU) are the most frequently used metrics to measure the accuracy of segmentation methods.
+For the sake of explanation, we assume that there are a total of $K$ classes, and $ p_{ij}$ is the {minimum unit (e.g., pixel, voxel, mesh, point)} of class $ i$ implied to belong to class $j$.
+In other words, $ p_{ii}$ represents true positives, while $ p_{ij}$ and $ p_{ji}$ represent false positives and false negatives, respectively.

-Overall Accuracy (OAcc) is a simple metric that computes the ratio between the number of truly classified samples and the total number of samples.
+\textbf{Overall Accuracy}: is a straightforward metric that computes the ratio between the number of truly classified samples and the total number of samples.

-Mean Accuracy (mAcc): It is extension of OAcc, computing OAcc in a per-class and then averaging over the total number of classes $K$.

-Mean Intersection over Union (mIoU) is a standard metric for semantic segmentation.
+\textbf{Mean Accuracy}: is an extension of OA, computing OA in a per-class and then averaging over the total number of classes. \textbf{Mean Intersection over Union}: is a standard metric for semantic segmentation.
 It computes the intersection ratio between ground truth and predicted value averaged over the total number of classes $K$.

-For \emph{3D instance segmentation}, Average Precision (AP) and mean class Average Precision (mAP) are also frequently used.
-Assuming $L_{I},I\in[0,K]$ instance in every class, and $c_{ij}$ is the amount of point of instance $i$ inferred to belong to instance $j$ ($i=j$ represents correct and $i\ne j$ represents incorrect segmentations).
-Average Precision (AP) is another simple metric for segmentation that computes the ratio between true positives and the total number of positive samples.
+For 3D instance segmentation, Average Precision (AP) and mean class Average Precision (mAP) are also frequently used.
+Assuming $ L_{I}, I\in[0, K]$ instance in every class, and $ c_{ij}$ is the amount of point of instance $ i$ inferred to belong to instance $ j$ ($ i=j$ represents correct and $ i\ne j$ represents incorrect segmentations).

+\textbf{Average Precision:} is another simple metric for segmentation that computes the ratio between true positives and the total number of positive samples.

-Mean Average precision (mAP) is an extension of AP which computes per-class AP and then averages over the total number of classes $K$.
+\textbf{Mean Average precision}: is an extension of AP which computes per-class AP and then averages over the total number of classes $K$.